ywteh/esphome-samsung-nasa/README.md

     nasa_device_id: nasa_device_1
     id: hot_water_target_temp
 ```
-If you are feeling very adventurous you can even have the climate component report current action of the heat pump (idle, heating, off etc) by binding the action_mode_sensor field to the appropriate pump or valve.
+If you are feeling adventurous you can even have the climate component report current action of the heat pump (idle, heating, off etc) by binding the action_mode_sensor field to the appropriate pump or valve.
 In the above example NASA code 0x4067 is the code for reporting the DHW valve status (0 = room; 1 = hot water tank).
 When this sensor reports a value of 1 the heat pump is actively heating the hot water tank.

 ```yaml
 sensor: